kei95/kei95/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px" height="30px"/>
 </h1>

-I am a developer who believes that every single line of code we write makes the world a better place to live!
-I genuinely enjoy working on exciting projects that give me opportunities of learning and make people's lives better through my(our) creation!
-There're not so many jobs that your creation directly impacts consumers' lives, I found that it's amazing!
-If you enjoy making creative solutions, feel free to reach me out👍
-By the way, my name "Kei" pronunce the same as the letter "K".
-Easy to pick up, eh?
+Hey there!
+My name is Kei and I am a developer who is passionate about using technology to make the world a better place.
+I believe that every line of code we write has the potential to make a positive impact on people's lives.
+I am always looking for new and exciting projects that allow me to learn and grow as a developer, and I find it truly amazing that my work can directly impact people's lives.
+Plus, my name is easy to remember - just think of the letter "K"!
+If you're someone who shares my passion for creating creative solutions and making a difference, let's connect!

 ### 🥜 Me in a nutshell:
 <ul>